1991 Union Square derailment: Accident

 During the night of August 27–28, 1991, there was construction on the IRT Lexington Avenue Line that required southbound express trains to switch to the local track.
 This required the trains to slow down to 10 mph before entering a diamond crossover to access a "pocket track" between the southbound local and express tracks.
 The pocket track had been part of the original design of the line, and was intended so that trains switching between tracks would not delay local and express trains that were not going through the switch.

 At about 12:12 a.m. on August 28, 1991, 34 minutes after leaving Woodlawn, Ray's erratic operation of the train finally led to disaster, as the train heading southbound with approximately 216 passengers, going at nearly 50 mph, too fast for a tripcock to stop the train in time, derailed at the pocket track north of the 14th Street–Union Square station.
 Five passengers died, mostly in the second car, almost immediately, and 161 passengers were seriously injured.
 Several support columns were destroyed, causing the street above to immediately subside by 0.5 in.
 It was the deadliest subway accident to happen in New York since the Times Square disaster of 1928.

+Ray stated in an interview: “The last station I saw was 28th Street Station and I remember saying to myself... it’s kind of hot in here... and then... somehow I just blacked out and then that’s when it happened”.

-The first car, #1440, which struck a steel pillar, was cut in half and had its roof sheared off, but its motorman's cab was not damaged.
-The second, #1439, was folded in half by the barrier between the express and local tracks.
-Car #1437 was split in half and folded around a support beam, and cars #1436 and #1435 were also seriously damaged.
+The first car, 1440, which struck a steel pillar, was cut in half and had its roof sheared off, but its motorman's cab was not damaged.
+The second, 1439, was folded in half by the barrier between the express and local tracks.
+Car 1437 was split in half and folded around a support beam, and cars 1436 and 1435 were also seriously damaged.
 The cars lay tangled between the support beams.
 The train was damaged so badly that one emergency responder said that he "couldn't even tell where one car ended and another began at some points".

+When Ray regained consciousness, he stated: I remembered that it was cloudy, smoke all over the place and I was thinking to myself “what the heck happened” and then I thought “oh man...
+I must have an accident””.